FaithAlone.net

 Individual Accountability

 Notice that the "son shall not bear the iniquity of the father", and vice versa.
-You cannot inherit another person's sin, because you didn't do it.
+One cannot inherit another person's sin, because they did not do it.

-If your mother is an alcoholic, and gives birth to you, those sins are not in any way imputed to the child.
+If a person's mother is an alcoholic, those sins are not in any way imputed to the child.
 The child is 100% innocent, and therefore does not personally bear the iniquity of their parents.

 However, does that baby suffer as a result of his mother's wickedness?
 Yes.
 Is her iniquity being visited on him?
 Yes.

 For one, that baby might have Fetal Alcohol Syndrome, or some other defect, from his mother's drinking.
-So too if he has bad parents, he will suffer by missing out on good parenting.
+So too if he has bad parents, he will suffer the effects of the bad parenting.
 The sin of bad parenting, then, is being visited on him.
-This is just one of many examples we could use - you can probably think of more.
+There are practically innumerable such examples of a person's sins being visited on another innocent party.

-God has built in these punishments as a way of making sure a certain group of people cannot thrive with bad habits.
+God has built in these punishments as a way of making sure a certain group of people cannot thrive with certain evil practices.
 Unfortunately, the children are often collateral damage.
 The innocent always suffer at the hands of the wicked, and the Lord understands this and has differing expectations for different people (Luke 12:48).

 Generational Sins

 The other aspect of how iniquity is visited upon generations of people is due to practices that become common in families.
-If mom and dad promoted a culture where drinking is normal/encouraged, the kids will probably follow in their footsteps, and that cycle may perpetuate itself for generations.
+If one's parents promoted a culture where drinking is normal/encouraged, the children will probably follow in their footsteps, and that cycle may perpetuate itself for generations.

 The same goes for idolatry.
-I am an exception, but most people follow the religion of their parents and ancestors.
+Most people follow the religion of their parents and ancestors.
 In this sense, the mistakes, sins, and iniquity of their ancestors are visited on them because those wicked people are depriving them of truth and keeping their progeny in sin and darkness from beyond the grave.

-Then, as mentioned before, as the kids join in and progressive generations continue the idolatry, God will not cease to be a righteous judge.
-Those kids eventually become accountable for their own sins, even though they can point their finger directly at great-grandpa, who converted to Catholicism and took the whole family with him.
+Then, as mentioned before, as the children join in and progressive generations continue the idolatry, God will not cease to be a righteous judge.
+Those children eventually become accountable for their own sins, even though they can point their finger directly at, for instance, their grandfather, who converted to a false religion, setting the new norm for the family.

 Conclusion

-No, these passages don't contradict.
-The innocent might suffer fallout from their wicked ancestors, but until they join in themselves, willingly, they are not held individually accountable for anything mom or dad or grandpa did.
+No, these passages do not contradict.
+The innocent might suffer fallout from their wicked ancestors, but until they join in themselves, willingly, they are not held individually accountable for anything their mother, or father, or grandparents did.